Traces

 1

-Span events semantics are defined here.
+Span events have their own semantics defined here.

 Exception Events